Feminization of poverty: Nutrition

 Poverty is a large source of malnutrition in women.
 Women in poverty are not allowed to eat the nutritious food that men are when it is available.
 While it is the women's job to obtain the food, it is fed to the men of the household.
 The 2005-2006 National Family Health Survey found that more men drink milk and eat fruit in comparison to women, and that less than 5% of women and girls in the states of Punjab, Haryana, and Rajasthan eat meat or eggs.
 Poor nutrition begins at a young age and gets worse as women mature and become mothers.

 Education

-Effective policies to aid in expanding female education aren't productively enforced by the Government of India.
+Effective policies to aid in expanding female education are not productively enforced by the Government of India.
 Data from the 2001 census showed that primary school completion rates were around 62% for boys and 40% for girls.
 Teenage girls are generally taught how to care for their siblings and cook food and not taught math or science.
 Some families may believe men to be more qualified than women to get a higher paying job.
 In many instances this inequality between male and female education leads to child marriage, teenage pregnancies, and a male dominated household.
 Evidence suggests that educating girls results in reduced fertility, due to an urge to work and pursue higher social status.
 This lessens the financial burden on families.